ThoughtWorks-SEA/developer-training/docs/frontend/react-todo-list.md

 ## Adding new todo items

-1. Add an input box in Todolist
+1. Add an input box in TodoList

 ```javascript
 <input